sha-sta/veris/README.md

 ## ⚠️ Disclaimer

-SecureGuard is a security tool designed to assist in identifying potential email threats.
+Veris is a security tool designed to assist in identifying potential email threats.
 It should not be considered 100% accurate and should be used in conjunction with other security measures and human judgment.
 Always verify suspicious emails through alternative channels when in doubt.

 ## 🆘 Support

 - **Documentation**: Check the `/docs` endpoint when running the backend
 - **Issues**: Report bugs and feature requests via GitHub Issues
-- **Security**: For security vulnerabilities, please email security@secureguard.com
+- **Security**: For security vulnerabilities, please email security@Veris.com

 ---